Samsung scales down LED lighting as outlook dims

 "It appears that Samsung decided to fold the business because price competition was so fierce and there was not a lot of room for growth going forward," said Seoul-based IM Investment analyst Lee Min-hee.

 Philips said in September that it will spin off its lighting business to expand its higher-margin healthcare and consumer divisions.
-Two month earlier, Germany's Osram Licht AG (OSRn.DE), which also makes LED lights, announced a cost-cutting plan that included nearly 8,000 job cuts.
+Two month earlier, Germany's Osram Licht AG, which also makes LED lights, announced a cost-cutting plan that included nearly 8,000 job cuts.

 A spokeswoman at Samsung Electronics said revenue contribution from the business was small but did not comment on specifics, including how much Samsung had invested.